Centenary University Alert: Please visit the Centenary University COVID-19 area of the website to learn the latest updates.

 > WORKSPACE LAYOUTS: Where possible, workspace layouts and seating arrangements have been revised to allow for social distancing.

-Face masks or face coverings must be worn by all employees working on campus when in the presence of others (e.g., common work spaces, copy rooms, classrooms, hallways, stairways, etc.).
+Face masks or face coverings must be worn by all employees when inside campus buildings or outside on campus grounds.
+If you are working alone in your office, you can remove your mask.
 Appropriate use of face masks or coverings is critical in minimizing risk to others near you.
 You could spread COVID-19 to others even if you do not feel sick.
 Face masks or face coverings should fully cover the nose and mouth.
 Cloth face coverings must only be worn for one day at a time, and must be properly laundered before use again.
 Having a week’s supply of cloth face coverings can help reduce the need for daily laundering.
 The mask or cloth face covering is not a substitute for social distancing.

 Employees are asked to provide their own face masks or coverings.
 Replacement face masks are available in the Welcome Center in Seay, departmental offices, and classrooms if you lose or forget your mask or if it breaks during the workday.
 It is recommended that you bring an additional mask to work as a back-up.
 If you have a medical condition that restricts you from wearing one, please speak with your Human Resources representative.